oriheldman/eurovision_social_analysis/README.md

 ## Notebooks
 ### data_preprocessing_euroVotes_euroTour_euroTrade
 For the Eurovision votes, Euro countries trade and tourism data:
-- data collection, cleaning and preprocecing
+- Data collection, cleaning and preprocecing
 - Graph building for later analysis.

 ### youtube_comments_model_and_analysis
+The notebook contains the following parts:
+- Youtube comments preprocsing and cleaning
-- Our youtube comment BERT based classifier & comments analysis
+- Training our BERT based classifier
+- Youtube comments analysis

 ### vote_behaviour_analysis
 - Analysis of social subjects on voting in ESC